dbadner/CorePhotosMachineLearning/README.md

-# pyOCR - Machine Learning Core Photograph Renaming Program
+# Machine Learning Core Photograph Renaming Program
 Program for automatically renaming drill core photographs using machine learning algorithms to detect drill depths and other keywords handwritten on whiteboards.
 Includes a UI for interactively stepping through photographs and easily making required modifications.